Hurricane & Flood

 - Pull out your camera and take pictures of the damage.
 Visual aids assist agents, if you have flood insurance.

-Tips for surviving the aftermath of mess
+The aftermath of a mess

 Depending on the amount of water, the type of home and your geographic area, these tips may help you save belongings: